tomizechsterson/blog/data/blog/tortoise-svn-file-directory-corrupted-win7.md

 ---
 title: Tortoise SVN Directory Corrupted in Win7
 date: '2019-01-12'
-tags: ['windows','7','svn','directory','corrupted']
+tags: ['windows', '7', 'svn', 'directory', 'corrupted']
+summary:
-summary: When a Tortoise SVN file directory is corrupted in Windows 7, the solutions that Google produces work for everyone else but me.
+  When a Tortoise SVN file directory is corrupted in Windows 7, the solutions that Google produces work for everyone else but me.
 Go figure.
 This is the story of my glorious triumph over Tortoise's efforts to thwart my progress in whatever I was working on at the time.
 images: []
 layout: PostLayout
 canonicalUrl:
 authors: ['default']
 ---

-**NOTE:** This is a *very* old post I made way back on 2/20/2010 that I'm bringing here to help test as I become more familiar with this blogging business, and to keep everything in one place.
+**NOTE:** This is a _very_ old post I made way back on 2/20/2010 that I'm bringing here to help test as I become more familiar with this blogging business, and to keep everything in one place.
 If you want the original, it should still be [here](https://tomizechsterson.blogspot.com/2010/02/tortoise-svn-file-or-directory-is.html).